Alan and Susan Raymond

 Academy Award-winning filmmakers Alan and Susan Raymond are among America’s most distinguished documentary filmmakers whose work influenced and changed the landscape of American television.

-The Raymonds have currently produced a feature length documentary on education entitled JOURNEY INTO DYSLEXIA that profiles students and adults who struggled in school and then succeeded in life.
+In 2011, the Raymonds produced a feature length documentary on education entitled JOURNEY INTO DYSLEXIA that profiles students and adults who struggled in school and then succeeded in life.
 This program addresses the public’s misunderstanding of learning disabilities and demonstrates the great potential of each dyslexic individual.
 Included are entrepreneurs, inventors, artists and Nobel Laureate Dr. Carol Greider.
 The program is being broadcast on HBO this spring with an outreach campaign by the International Dyslexia Association.

 Beginning in 1976 with their first production using new innovative video equipment, the Raymond’s produced The Police Tapes and captured the raw and volatile nature of police work in America’s highest crime precinct — the South Bronx.
 This groundbreaking video was broadcast originally on WNET and acquired by ABC News.
 Police Tapes received 3 Prime Time Emmy Awards, a Columbia Dupont Award, and a George Foster Peabody Award and inspired the creation of Steve Bochco’s TV series Hill Street Blues and the reality TV series Cops.